-(Formerly known as: Jazz Dance I) This course provides instruction and practice in the techniques and styles of jazz dance.
+(Formerly known as: Jazz Dance 1)

+This course provides instruction and practice in the techniques and styles of jazz dance.
 It is a course designed to develop jazz dance techniques using resource and movement materials.
 Experience in the creation, development and performance of jazz dance using jazz and rock music as the accompaniment.
 Lecture & lab.
 Optional pass/no pass grade.
+Transferable to CSU; UC.